Stocks Rally As Traders Track Earnings, Takeover Talk - UrduPoint

 London continued its march towards reaching 8,000 points for the first time, while there were even stronger gains for eurozone and Asian indices.

-Leading the way in London was Asia-focused bank Standard Chartered -- its share price up nearly nine percent in late morning deals.
+Leading the way in London was Asia-focused bank Standard Chartered -- its share price up over 10 percent in afternoon trading.

 "Standard Chartered has surged to the top of the FTSE 100 on a report from Bloomberg that First Abu Dhabi bank is considering a $35 billion offer for the British lender," said Victoria Scholar, head of investment at Interactive Investor.